 If you’re still starting A1 content, there many things that are new for you.
 At this point, you have to focus on expanding the number of Portuguese words that you know.
 You also have to understand and know by heart the key points of the Portuguese language.

-While you’re completing A1 content your partner won’t be very useful.
+While you’re completing A1 content, your partner won’t be very useful.
 This is because your ability to communicate is so low that any attempt to converse is a frustrating experience.

-We shouldn’t forget that your partner can speak Portuguese but he or she is not a Portuguese teacher.
-This means that he or she doesn’t know how to help you because he doesn’t know whichPortuguese grammar structures you are learning.
+Don’t forget that your partner can speak Portuguese but he (or she) is not a Portuguese teacher.
+This means that he (or she) doesn’t know how to help you.
+He doesn’t know which Portuguese grammar structures you are learning.

 From level A2 on, things get better and you can already start speaking a little bit with him or with her.
-It won’t be an easy task because your competences are still low and you will struggle almost all the time to find the words and the structures.
+It won’t be an easy task because your skills are still low and you will struggle almost all the time to find the words and the structures.
 You have to remember that an A2 student of Portuguese (or any other language) is still starting the journey.
 This means that you won’t have learned many Portuguese structures and rules at that point.
 Don’t expect a fluent conversation!
 Try to be effective when you’re communicating in Portuguese.
 If you can understand and if you can be understood that will be brilliant at this stage.

 This is when things start getting better and more interesting.
 At the end of level B1, you will be able to understand Portuguese people in a one on one situation.
 And it is also at this stage that your partner will play a super relevant role in your learning process.

-13: Portuguese – find your rhythm of learning!
-(2019)
+Portuguese – find your rhythm of learning!

 Are you planning to move to a region or a country where they only speak Portuguese?
 If this is your case, you probably need to improve your Portuguese!
 To consolidate a language, you need to… start talking!
 Do not forget that it takes several months to improve your skills.
-Only then will you move to the next level of fluency.
+Only then you will move to the next level of fluency.